Notes From the Working-Class

 Art: Fish Shop by Georges-Henri Fauvel

 French Artist Georges-Henri Fauvel (1861–1930) had a penchant for painting royal dogs, especially hunting dogs.
 His Fish Shop is a radical departure from his usual repertoire.
 He was probably paid handsomely by patrons for painting their beloved hounds.
 What made him paint “Fish Shop” is anyone’s guess.
-These fish ladies were undoubtedly less valuable than dogs.
+These fish ladies were undoubtedly deemed to be less valuable than dogs.

 NOTES FROM THE WORKING-CLASS: Wipe Out